-The Family and Childcare Trust’s second annual Older People’s Care Survey – funded by Legal & General – finds that over 4.2 million people aged 75 and over in the UK live in areas that do not have enough care to meet demand.
-Just one in four local areas in the UK report having enough older people’s care and 38 per cent of local areas say this situation will worsen next year.
+Coram Family and Childcare's third annual Older People’s Care Survey – funded by Legal & General – finds that four in five older people in the UK live in areas that do not have enough care to meet demand, leaving over 4.3 million people aged 75 and over living in areas without enough care.
+34 per cent of local authorities expect the situation to get worse in the next year, compared with only 1 per cent who expect it to get better.

 With support from